 2. build a continuous talent pipeline

 The most important step you can take to combat the growing skills shortage is to take proactive measures now.
-An HR partner can help you start building a talent pipeline for various roles within your company.
-Additionally, be sure to use strategies, such as social media marketing and employee referrals, to identify passive candidates who match your criteria.
+An HR partner can help you build a talent pipeline for various roles within your company.
+Additionally, use strategies, such as social media marketing and employee referrals, to identify passive candidates who match your criteria.

 3. offer competitive salary packages